Fiador knot: Etymology

 The origin of the variant name "Theodore knot", used in the United States, is a corruption of the Spanish fiador.
 American cowboys likewise corrupted a number of other closely related terms, substituting "hackamore" for jaquima and "McCarty" for mecate.

 Knotting authority Clifford Ashley relates Philip Ashton Rollins's suggestion that, "When Theodore Roosevelt, 'the hero of San Juan Hill,' visited the Southwest, shortly after the Spanish–American War, it was a foregone conclusion that the Spanish name 'Fiador' would be corrupted to 'Theodore' in his honor."

 Tying

 Considered a difficult knot to tie, cowboys were said to have been able to collect a fee for tying it.
 Ashley went so far as to include it in a chapter covering trick knots in The Ashley Book of Knots stating archly, "the trick is to succeed in tying it."

 Many methods have been devised to tie the fiador knot, including fixtures used to hold the parts in shape while tying.
 More recent sources have shown a simpler method of forming the fiador knot using a flat precursor knot.

-The following images show a method for tying the fiador knot:
+The following images (or this video) show a method for tying the fiador knot: